FilecoinFoundationWeb/filecoin-foundation/apps/ffdweb-site/src/content/projects/freedom-of-the-press-foundation.md

 created-on: 2023-06-30T16:00:43.492Z
 updated-on: 2023-06-30T16:00:43.512Z
 published-on: 2023-06-30T16:00:43.528Z
+description:
-blurb: The three-year FFDW award supports infrastructure, user experience, and security enhancements for tools used by journalists around the globe.
+  The three-year FFDW award supports infrastructure, user experience, and security enhancements for tools used by journalists around the globe.
 It’s also being used to explore a zero-trust architecture for SecureDrop, an open-source news and information submission system used by newsrooms worldwide